-Oliver Kurth, who has been managing director of Messe Essen since January 16 and who simply described the organizational services of the Friedhelm Merz Verlag team as “unbelievable”, drew an initial conclusion on SPIEL'2014.
-Dominique Metzler from Friedhelm Merz Verlag then led the media representatives present through the games landscape at this year's fair at a rapid pace.
-“Escape Gaming” was also one of the main topics at the press conference that gamers will encounter at numerous publishing houses over the next few days.
-In any case, SPIEL'16 is, at least statistically, an event of superlatives: “Unprecedented growth rates for the fourth year in a row” recorded the organizing Friedhelm Merz Verlag.
-This is also underlined by the number of around 1200 new products that visitors can marvel at in Essen from tomorrow.
-Over 1000 exhibitors from 50 countries will present their ideas to the game-loving audience and invite parlor players from all over the world to the gaming tables.
+Oliver Kurth, Managing Director of Messe Essen since January 16, drew an initial conclusion about SPIEL'2014, who simply described the organizational achievements of the Friedhelm Merz Verlag team as "incredible".
+Then Dominique Metzler from Friedhelm Merz Verlag led the media representatives present through the games landscape of this year's fair at a rapid pace.
+"Escape Gaming" was also one of the main topics at the press conference, which players will encounter at numerous publishing stands over the next few days.
+In any case, SPIEL'16 is, at least statistically, an event of superlatives: "Unprecedented growth rates for the fourth year in a row" recorded the organizing Friedhelm Merz Verlag.
+This is also underscored by the number of around 1200 new products that visitors will be able to marvel at in Essen starting tomorrow.
+More than 1000 exhibitors from 50 countries will present their ideas to the enthusiastic audience and invite gamers from all over the world to the gaming tables.
 In times of questionable political statements, SPIEL'16 is a welcome antithesis.

-The continuing success of the game fair is due to a large number of factors, including the enormous growth of the German game market.
-"Countless new game publishers are currently establishing themselves at a rapid pace around the world," says Dominique Metzler, whose offers ensure that people spend more time playing board games.
-Not to be despised are the modern forms of financing, which also offer independent game developers the opportunity to market their concepts.
+The continued success of the games fair is due to a variety of factors, including the enormous growth of the German games market.
+According to Dominique Metzler, "numerous new game publishers are currently establishing themselves at a rapid pace worldwide, and with their offers they ensure that people spend more time playing parlor games.
+Not to be scoffed at are the modern financing methods, which also offer independent game developers the opportunity to market their concepts.
 The crowdfunding platform plays a key role in this Kickstarter.
 The popularity of this year's SPIEL'16 is shown by the number of hotel reservations alone.
-Free hotel rooms in Essen and the surrounding area are in short supply.
-For visitors who have not yet booked a hotel room, according to Dominique Metzler, the only option left is “to switch to a single hotel in Gelsenkirchen”.
+Free hotel rooms in Essen and the surrounding area are scarce.
+According to Dominique Metzler, visitors who have not yet booked a hotel room would only have the option “to switch to a single hotel in Gelsenkirchen”.
 But who wants to go to Gelsenkirchen of all places?

-If, according to Hermann Hutter, 1st chairman of the Spieleverlage eV, who even “students find their way back to the gaming table”, publishers have to do something right with their ideas.
-The enthusiasm for board games continues - in any case for the next four days, but probably also in the years to come.
+If, according to Hermann Hutter, 1st Chairman of the Spieleverlage eV, even "students find their way back to the gaming table", publishers must do something right with their ideas.
+The craze for parlor games will continue - at least for the next four days, but probably also for years to come.

 SPIEL'16 novelty show

 There were innumerable innovations to marvel at.
 Aside from the well-known board game titles, two games with their concepts initially surprised me in particular: Justice League - The Boardgame by the Spanish publisher abba Games as well as the seemingly complex board game aurimentic from the publisher nikamunduswho otherwise produces therapeutic learning games.
 Justice League is one of those classic superhero games that should provide a lot of fun with its well thought-out mechanics and episodic gameplay.
 In the role of well-known comic heroes such as Superman, Flash or Batman, the aim is to fight the nasty top villains.
 The idea of using different game resources for different superheroes is interesting.
 While Superman's abilities are being rolled, the action of the game in Flash is based on a token system.
 Batman, on the other hand, prefers to play with cards.
 At least as exciting is the changeable game board, on which rooms can be entered not only through the doors, but also through holes that, as a superhero, you simply punch in the walls.
-Justice League can be found in a demo version at Abba Games to be tried out.
-Ravensburger is also inviting Sci-Fantasy to SPIEL'16 in Essen
+Justice League can be found in a demo version at Abba Games ausprobiert werden.
+Auch Ravensburger lädt Sci-Fantasy auf der SPIEL’16 in Essen zu